okta/okta-signin-widget/test/e2e/README.md

 ## Define environment variables

 See `test/e2e/env.defaults.js` for a list of all environment variables used by E2E tests.
-You can define variables in the shell (using `export VAR=value` in `~/.bash_profile` or similar) or place values in a `.env` file at the root of this project. [dotenv docs](https://github.com/motdotla/dotenv#dotenv)
+You can define variables in the shell (using `export VAR=value` in `~/.bash_profile` or similar) or place values in a `testenv` file at the root of this project. [dotenv docs](https://github.com/motdotla/dotenv#dotenv)

 For all E2E tests to pass locally, you will need to define these values.
 You will need a test org and a FB user.